railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

 # Run Ruby from a File

+**If you are using the Railsbridge Virtual Machine**, there should be a folder inside the virtual machine called `~/workspace`.
+This folder should be mapped to a folder at `~/Desktop/railsbridge` or `Documents\railsbridge` in your host operating system.
+Make sure you can find this second folder.
+It should already contain a file called `Vagrantfile`.
+When you are editing files in your text editor, make sure you save files to this folder or into a subdirectory inside this folder.

 ### Start Your Text Editor

 1. Launch your text editor.
 See the [text editor setup instructions](/installfest/text_editor)